 Problems falling or staying asleep, or sleeping much more than normal

 Loved ones telling you that you’re acting distant, or that you’re different than when you left

 Adjustment disorder is often treated with counseling.
 This involves talking to a trained professional about your problems adjusting to life at home.
 Together, you’ll come up with new ways to cope with the changes that make you feel more in control.
 Therapy may be done one-on-one.
 Or it could be done with a group of other Vets who are facing the same types of challenges.
 Family or couples counseling may be suggested.
 Depending on your situation, medication may also be prescribed to help with depression, anxiety, or sleep.

-> Your deployment was a life-changing experience.
+Your deployment was a life-changing experience.
 Even so, there is a place for you here at home.
 Be patient with yourself.
 Adjusting to major changes takes time.
 Don’t isolate yourself from the people who care about you.
 Doing so will only make the problem worse.
 Talk about what’s on your mind with people you can trust.
 And remember, it’s going to get better.
-For more information and support, visit the Veterans Administration (VA) website for returning service members at www.oefoif.va.gov.
+For more information and support, visit the Department of Veterans Affairs website for returning service members at www.oefoif.va.gov.

-> The feelings caused by adjustment disorder should go away within 6 months.
+The feelings caused by adjustment disorder should go away within 6 months.
 With treatment, you’ll likely feel better even sooner.
 If you’re not feeling better, even after treatment, there may be something else going on.
 Adjustment disorder has many symptoms in common with other conditions such as post-traumatic stress disorder (PTSD), depression, and anxiety disorder.
 You don’t have to live with these feelings.
 Talk to your healthcare provider so you can get the help and treatment you need.